DOI-USGS/ISIS3/Building-ISIS3-with-cmake.md

 ## CMake Behavior When Adding/Removing/Modifying an Object

 The cmake configure command needs to be executed when adding/removing a new object so that the system sees and compiles it.

+## Building ISIS3 Documentation

+At present under the current system there is no way to build documentation for individual applications/objects.
+To build all documentation using the ninja build system, CD into the build directory and enter the following command:

+`ninja docs -j7`

+If CMake is being used to produce GNU Makefiles, the process is the same, but the command is:

+`make docs -j7`

+The documentation is placed in install/docs (after being copied over from build/docs).